H.R. 2021: American Teacher Act

 Why it matters

-The bill leans on states to do the heavy lifting.
-To get the money, a state education agency would have to apply to the U.S. Department of Education, show how it will keep the higher pay going after the four-year grant ends, and promise that teachers will actually receive the minimum salary.
-If needed, states would also have to pass or enforce statewide teacher salary rules.
-At least 85% of each state grant would have to flow down to local school districts.
+To get the money, a state education agency applies to the Department of Education and has to show two things — a plan to keep the higher salaries going after the four-year grant runs out, and a promise to pass or enforce statewide salary rules if that is what it takes to hit the floor.
+At least 85% of each state's grant has to pass through to local school districts.

 1